Creatine is one of the most well-known and used supplements in the world of sport and gymnasium, and is also one of the most studied scientifically.

 This is perfectly normal, but there are people more susceptible to this effect.

-This depends of course on several factors, and from person to person, but at least two liters will be a good estimate.
+This of course depends on several factors, and from person to person, but at least two liters will be a good estimate.